Career Definition for High School History Teachers

 A librarian typically works in a public or school library, helping people track down books and other sources of information.
 Librarians choose what materials to purchase; they also organize it and create programs to promote those materials.
 Librarians may supervise paraprofessional staff, too.

 Employment often requires a master's degree in library science.
 Librarians who work in public schools may need professional certification or licensure, depending on the state, and those who work in special libraries (like law libraries or medical libraries) may need to hold a relevant professional degree.
-The number of jobs for librarians is expected to increase 7% from 2012-2022, per the BLS; the agency also reported that librarians earned median pay of $55,370 in 2012.
+The number of jobs for librarians is expected to increase 9% from 2016-2026, per the BLS; the BLS also reported that librarians earned median pay of $58,520 in 2017.